agile-learning-institute/mentorHub-topic-api/README.md

 # Testing with cURL

+Get a list of topics
 ```
 curl localhost:8086/api/topic
 ```

+Get a topic by id
 ```
 curl localhost:8086/api/topic/aaaa00000000000000000002
 ```

+Get a list of paths
 ```
 curl localhost:8086/api/path
 ```

+Get a path by id
 ```
 curl localhost:8086/api/path/999900000000000000000000
 ```